saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 Ports used by the stock saltbox apps can be found [here](../../ports.md).

 !!! warning
-    If your ISP does not allow you to do this, STOP NOW.
+    If your ISP (or router) does not allow you to forward ports 80 and 443 to an arbitrary machine on your network, STOP NOW.
 You won’t be able to run saltbox at home.

 #### Port Forward Testing